greysweater42/cookbook/content/keras.md

 - Just kidding with [pytorch](https://greysweater42.github.io/pytorch) ;) but still you will have to choose between these two (or even more) frameworks at the very early stage of the analysis.

-- Keras is a high-level framework for working with neural networks, written in Python and capable of running on top of either TensorFlow, Microsoft Cognitive Toolkit (CNTK) or Theano
+- Keras is a high-level framework for working with neural networks, written in Python and capable of running on top of either TensorFlow, Microsoft Cognitive Toolkit (CNTK) or Theano.

 # 2. Example usage